Cabeda/data-impostor/src/content/blog/2024/20241002-glue_script_duckdb/index.md

 ```

-However, a big problem with this approach is that uploading a 2 GB file was a slow.
-So I decided to actually start by testing how DuckDB would run on glue generating this file and uploading it to s3.
+Uploading a 2GB file was slow, so I decided to test how DuckDB would perform on AWS Glue by generating this file and uploading it to S3.

-Using the AWS Console I went to AWS Glue > create job > script editor and chose `Python shell` as my engine.
+Using the AWS Console, I navigated to **AWS Glue > Create Job > Script Editor** and chose **Python shell** as my engine.

 ![alt text](images/image-1.png)

 Before adding to the script we need two things:

 1. Install DuckDB
-2. Choose an IAM role (I used an admin)
+2. Choose an IAM role (how to create one to use is out of scope for this article)

-Any additional libraries can be added to the script by adding by setting the `--additional-python-modules` job parameter and adding, in my case, the value `DuckDB==1.1.0`.
+Additional libraries can be added to the script by setting the `--additional-python-modules` job parameter In my case, I added `DuckDB==1.1.0`.

 ![Job parameters --additional-python-modules](images/image-2.png)

-With this setup I was ready to test DuckDB.
+With this setup, I was ready to test DuckDB.

-To warm up I just wanted to test if I could run the engine which I was successul by running the following code:
+To warm up, I tested if I could run the engine successfully with the following code:

 ```python